jangroth/aws-certification-notes/devops-engineer-professional.md

     * 24/7
     * Load-based
     * Time-based
+  * Servers have to exist and to be pre-assigned to be e.g. load-based.
+So they are *not* created on demand.
 * **Application**
   * Applications that are deployed on one or more instances
   * Deployed through source code repo or S3